-I had been Bar Manger in the Green Villa for two years, where I was managing bar responsibilities in events of up to 400 people, when I decided to leave in order to manage my grandfather’s business.
+I had been Bar Manger in the _ _ _ _ _ for two years, where I was managing bar responsibilities in events of up to 400 people when I decided to leave in order to manage my grandfather’s business.
 I had been in charge of recruiting, training and managing the over 10 bartending employees as well as pricing and managing $10,000 worth of inventory.

-I emphasized the importance of personal example, responsibility and welcoming feedback from the staff.
-Through an exercise where we conceptualized the ideal employee, we highlighted traits Dan must aspire to demonstrate through his work as manager.
+I emphasized the importance of personal example, responsibility, and welcoming feedback from the staff.
+Through an exercise where we conceptualized the ideal employee, we highlighted traits xxx must aspire to demonstrate through his work as a manager.

 After 3 months, the time came for my final goodbye.
-I made it clear to Dan that I would always be available.
-I knew the bar was in good hands: Dan had effectively transformed from team-mate to professional manager.
-He earned the trust of his employees, providing constructive criticism and positive feedback when needed, while being attentive to their needs.
-A month later, when I stopped by, the HR told me that I had made the right choice, and that Dan was proving himself to be quite an effective manager, confident and full of initiative.
-When Dan called me 2 months later, thanking me for pushing him forward and guiding him, I felt great personal satisfaction.
+I made it clear to xxx that I would always be available.
+I knew the bar was in good hands: xxx had effectively transformed from team-mate to professional manager.
+He earned the trust of his employees, providing constructive criticism and positive feedback when needed while being attentive to their needs.
+A month later, when I stopped by, HR told me that I had made the right choice and that xxx was proving himself to be quite an effective manager, confident and full of initiative.
+When xxx called me 2 months later, thanking me for pushing him forward and guiding him, I felt great personal satisfaction.